Dialogue Concerning the Two Chief World Systems: Day one

-He starts with Aristotle's proof of the completeness and perfection of the world (i.e. the universe) because of its three dimensions.
+Salviati starts with Aristotle's proof of the completeness and perfection of the world (i.e. the universe) because of its three dimensions.
 Simplicio points out that three was favoured by the Pythagoreans whereas Salviati cannot understand why three legs are better than two or four.
 He suggests that the numbers were "trifles which later spread among the vulgar" and that their definitions, such as those of straight lines and right angles, were more useful in establishing the dimensions.
 Simplicio's response was that Aristotle thought that in physical matters mathematical demonstration was not always needed.

 Salviati attacks Aristotle's definition of the heavens as incorruptible and unchanging whilst only the lunar-bound zone shows change.
 He points to the changes seen in the skies: the new stars of 1572 and 1604 and sunspots, seen through the new telescope.
 There is a discussion about Aristotle's use of a priori arguments.
-Salviati suggests that Arisotle uses Aristotle’s personal experience to choose an appropriate argument to prove just as others do and that Aristotle would change his mind in the present circumstances.
+Salviati suggests that Aristotle uses Aristotle’s personal experience to choose an appropriate argument to prove just as others do and that Aristotle would change his mind in the present circumstances.

 Simplicio argues that sunspots could simply be small opaque objects passing in front of the Sun, but Salviati points out that some appear or disappear randomly and those at the edge are flattened, unlike separate bodies.
 Therefore, "it is better Aristotelian philosophy to say 'Heaven is alterable because my senses tell me' than 'Heaven is unalterable because Aristotle was so persuaded by reasoning.'"
+He adds "we possess a much better basis for reasoning about celestial things than Aristotle did...Now we, thanks to the telescope, have brought the heavens thirty or forty times closer to us than they were to Aristotle, so that we can discern many things in them that he could not see; among other things these sunspots, which were absolutely invisible to him."
 Experiments with a mirror are used to show that the Moon's surface must be opaque and not a perfect crystal sphere as Simplicio believes.
 He refuses to accept that mountains on the Moon cause shadows, or that reflected light from the Earth is responsible for the faint outline in a crescent moon.

 Sagredo holds that he considers the Earth noble because of the changes in it whereas Simplicio says that change in the Moon or stars would be useless because they do not benefit man.
-Salviati points out that days on the moon are a month long and despite the varied terrain that the telescope has disclosed, it would not sustain life.
+Salviati points out that days on the Moon are a month long and despite the varied terrain that the telescope has disclosed, it would not sustain life.
 Humans acquire mathematical truths slowly and hesitantly, whereas God knows the full infinity of them intuitively.
-And when one looks into the marvellous things men have understood and contrived, then clearly the human mind is one of the most excellent of God's works.
+And when one looks into the marvelous things men have understood and contrived, then clearly the human mind is one of the most excellent of God's works.